PedroPLCode/BrutePedro-html-post-form-tester/README.md

 ```bash
 pytest -v
 ```
 Tests use mocks to simulate HTTP responses (CSRF token, POST responses).
-They do not perform real network calls.
+They do not perform real network calls.<br><br>
 If pytest says ModuleNotFoundError: No module named 'utils', run it from the repository root or set PYTHONPATH:
 ```bash
 PYTHONPATH=$(pwd) pytest -v